 We began operations in late 2011 and have experienced net losses since inception.
-We generated a net loss attributable to nCino of \$27.6 million in fiscal 2020, and as of January 31, 2020, we had an accumulated deficit of \$120.9 million.
+We generated a net loss attributable to nCino of \$27.6 million and \$4.8 million in fiscal 2020 and the three months ended April 30, 2020, respectively, and as of April 30, 2020, we had an accumulated deficit of \$125.6 million.
 We will need to generate and sustain increased revenue levels in future periods in order to become profitable, and, even if we do, we may not be able to maintain or increase our level of profitability.
 We intend to continue to expend significant resources to support further growth and extend the functionality of the nCino Bank Operating System, expand our sales and product development headcount, increase our marketing activities and grow our international operations.
 We will also face increased costs associated with growth, the expansion of our customer base and the costs of being a public company.
 Our efforts to grow our business may be more costly than we expect, and we may not be able to increase our revenues enough to offset our increased operating expenses.
 We expect to incur losses for the foreseeable future as we continue to invest in product development, and we cannot predict whether or when we will achieve or sustain profitability.
 If we are unable to achieve and sustain profitability, the value of our business and common stock may significantly decrease.